jekkilekki/plugin-jkl-timezones/readme.txt

 == Screenshots ==

-1. Timezone Calculator loaded in a Page via the shortcode
+1. Timezone Converter loaded in a Page via the shortcode
-2. Timezone Calculator Widget
+2. Timezone Converter Widget

 == Other Notes ==